 Physics is Second Philosophy

-If the organization specified in the definition is the form of the natural body, then the thinking in physics is an example of the "contemplation" (θεωρία) that is the thinking that, according to Socrates in the Phaedo, defines the life of the lover of wisdom.
-Physics is thinking about demonstrations, and thinking about demonstrations is thinking about forms.
+If the organization specified in the definition is the form of natural bodies of a given kind, then the thinking in physics is an example of the "contemplation" (θεωρία) that Plato suggests "happiness" (εὐδαιμονία) consists in most of all.
+Physics is thinking about demonstrations, and thinking about demonstrations is thinking about the forms specified in definitions.

-(Socrates seems to have understood the "wisdom" (σοφία) in the "love of wisdom" (φιλοσοφία) as the knowledge involved in living a good life, but the term φιλοσοφία is more general in its meaning.
+(Socrates, as Plato portrays him in the early dialogues, seems to conceive of the "wisdom" (σοφία) in the "love of wisdom" (φιλοσοφία) as the competency involved in knowing how to live, but Plato subsequently uses the term φιλοσοφία with a more general meaning.
 In the Theaetetus, a late dialogue, Plato has Socrates tell Theodorus that if were interested in Cyrene and its affairs, he would ask "whether any of the young men there are devoting themselves to geometry or any other form of philosophy (γεωμετρίαν ἤ τινα ἄλλην φιλοσοφίαν)" (Theaetetus 143d).
 In the Timaeus, another late dialogue, Plato has Timaeus insist on the importance of "harmonics and every kind of philosophy (μουσικῇ καὶ πάσῃ φιλοσοφίᾳ)" (Timaeus 88c).
 In these passages, the σοφία in φιλοσοφία is a body of theoretical knowledge and φιλοσοφία is a discipline that aims to acquire such knowledge.
-This use of the term allows Aristotle to think of physics as a kind of "philosophy" (φιλοσοφία) whether or not he thinks that thinking about demonstrations is thinking about forms.)
+This use of the term allows Aristotle to think of physics as a kind of "philosophy" (φιλοσοφία).)

 This interpretation, however, does not show why Aristotle thinks of physics as "second" as opposed to "first philosophy."
 The idea, it seems, is that the objects of the study in physics are somehow secondary.
 Since the objects of the study are the forms of natural bodies, this means that these forms are somehow secondary.
 To get straight on what this means, it is necessary to take a closer look at what these forms are and also at Aristotle's ontology more generally.
 This is a large undertaking, and it will be an ongoing task in subsequent lectures.

-Aristotle explains knowledge of the definitions that figure in demonstrations in a way that he thinks corrects a mistake in Platonism.
+Aristotle explains knowledge of the definitions that figure in demonstrations in a way that he thinks corrects a mistake in Plato.

 Like Socrates and Plato, Aristotle thinks of a human beings in terms of the "soul" (ψυχή).
 Aristotle and Plato both accept the broad framework of this Socratic understanding of human beings.
 Aristotle, however, rejects the Platonic idea (in the Theory of Recollection) that the human soul preexists the body and that human beings are born with knowledge.
-Aristotle thinks that human beings naturally come to possess the cognition he calls "reason" and the knowledge that belongs to "reason" through a teleological causal process that he calls "induction" (ἐπαγωγή).
-He thinks that human beings first have "reason" not when they are born but when they acquire certain basic concepts about the world and the knowledge that these concepts embody.
+Aristotle thinks that human beings naturally come to possess the cognition he calls "reason" and the knowledge that belongs to "reason."
+This occurs in a teleological causal process he calls "induction" (ἐπαγωγή).
+According to Aristotle, human beings first have "reason" not when they are born but when they acquire certain basic concepts about the world and the knowledge that these concepts embody.

 Aristotle theory of induction is not straightforward to understand.
 What exactly he has in mind is the subject of a subsequent lecture.